MarenS/woodle_backend/readme.md

 Show all appointments, which I have created
 -----------

-    see Show all appointments (Android Client will filter the results; nothing to do!)
+    Path:               /appointments/$email
+    Method:             GET
+    RequestHeader:      -
+    RequestBody:        -
+    Implemented:        partly, see AppointmentsRessource -> serviceGetAppointments()
+    Details:            $email is the E-Mail Adress of $user in all appointments

 Show a specific appointment, which I have created
 -----------